 If you routinely feel guilty about a night out drinking, OKRA Charity Saloon can help.
 Everything you spend here goes toward helping out the Houston community.
 It’s a pretty cool concept: You get a ticket for each food or drink item you buy at the bar, and you use your tickets to vote for one of four local nonprofit organizations.
 Whichever charity hauls in the most tickets by the end of the month gets the following month’s proceeds.
 Even if altruism isn’t your thing, it’s a good spot to add to your weekend rotation because of its crazy good food (naturally, the fried pickled okra is a must-try), expertly crafted cocktails and rotating local craft brews.

 Midtown has something of a reputation for being home to countless loud sports bars and nightclubs, so this quiet wine bar is a classy reprieve.
-The lounge is named after the temperature of their wine cellar — a crisp 13 degrees Celsius (or around 55 degrees Fahrenheit) — and is housed inside a 1920s-era building that only adds to its European appeal.
+The lounge is named after the temperature of their wine cellar—a crisp 13 degrees Celsius (or around 55 degrees Fahrenheit)—and is housed inside a 1920s-era building that only adds to its European appeal.
 In addition to an extensive and well-curated wine list, the bar offers light snacks, cheese and charcuterie plates, and sweet desserts.
 It’s a great place to wind down a romantic evening or catch up with a small group of friends.

 Mongoose versus Cobra

-Mongoose Versus Cobra doesn’t have a mission statement; it has a manifesto — which should tell you pretty much everything you need to know about this Midtown bar.
+Mongoose Versus Cobra doesn’t have a mission statement; it has a manifesto—which should tell you pretty much everything you need to know about this Midtown bar.
 It is a unique experience that skirts the line between hipster and swank.
 There are more than three dozen beers on tap.
 The draughts are all listed out on the wall, but the taps are numbered, not labeled.
 No matter.
 The bartenders know which is which.
 Pair your pour with any number of head-scratching bites like currywurst (bratwurst + curry) or red pickled eggs, and grab a spot on a communal table while you play a game of Monopoly.

 Flying Saucer Draught Emporium

 It’s hard to find a better bar for beer lovers (or “beerknurds,” as they’re called here) than the Flying Saucer Draught Emporium.
 The bar has dozens of brews on tap from all over the world, including many from Houston.
 Trying them all is something of a badge of honor.
 If you taste 200 different beers, you get your name on a plate (a “saucer,” if you will).
 And unlike other joints, it’s not something you do just once and call it good.
 Every time you hit 200, your plate color changes.
-The walls are covered with people who rose to the challenge — some of them dozens of times.
+The walls are covered with people who rose to the challenge—some of them dozens of times.

 West Alabama Ice House

 While there’s no official definition of what constitutes an icehouse, Texans know one when they see it.
 And West Alabama Ice House might be the last good one left in the city.
-Even in the Houston heat, these open-air beer joints use industrial fans and buckets of ice-cold beer to cool off patrons — not air conditioning.
+Even in the Houston heat, these open-air beer joints use industrial fans and ice-cold beer to cool off patrons—not air conditioning.
 They’re neighborhood saloons, where long-neck bottles are wrapped in paper napkins and downed with loads of laughter and zero pretension.
 For many in Houston’s Montrose neighborhood, the West Alabama Ice House is where you go when you want a break from the bustle of downtown or the stress of the job.